Sp00kyB00k/Rome/readme.md

-# Ways of the Code
+# Rome

+As the saying goes, all roads lead to Rome.

+## Introduction

 Hi there,

-I am CommandReverse / SleepyMarauder and I am glad to meet you.
+I am Sp00kyB00k and I am glad to meet you.
-This is going to be a roadmap to bring you from not knowing how to program to knowing the 'Ways of the Code'.
+This is going to be a collection of Roadmaps and accompanying setup Guides to help you to get where you need to be.

-Instead of paying a lot of money I will teach you for free.
-I will be teaching a variety of subjects.

-__DISCLAIMER__
+**DISCLAIMER**
-Most of the resources I provide are for free.
+Almost all of the resources I provide are for free.
+However some aren't.
-plf couldn't provide a link, there is a way to get it for free but please consider supporting the writers of the book.
+Often there there is a way to get it for free
-Even if it is free, still consider supporting providing the providers for their book.
+but please consider supporting the writers of the book.

+## Content

+Every subject will be in it's own place consisting out of two parts.

+1. A setup guide to get you started with said topics
+2. A roadmap that will help you from absolute novice to a skilled person.

 ## Subjects

-The first subject is Python, is already online.
-The second subject will be Cloud Engineering and is in design.
+The courses will be addressing several different topics.

-## Coming up

-Linux + Bash
-Ethical Hacking
+- Programming Languages
+- Operating Systems
+- Networking & Protocols
+- Operations

+### Programming Languages

+- [x] Python
-Rust
+- [ ] Rust
-C
+- [ ] C
-JavaScript
+- [ ] JavaScript
+- [ ] CSS
+- [ ] HTML

+### Operating Systems

+- [ ] Linux
+- [ ] Windows
+- [ ] Bash
+- [ ] Powershell

+### Networking & Protocols

+- [ ] Networking
+- [ ] IT Protocols
+- [ ] OT Protocols

+### Operations

+- [x] Cloud Engineering